riteshvg/tlp/QUICK_START.md

 **Choose one method:**

 #### Method A: Self-Registration (Recommended)

 1. Visit: https://www.thelearningproject.in/admin
 2. Click: **Sign up**
 3. Enter email & create a new password (NOT your Git password!)
 4. Click **Sign up**

 #### Method B: Invitation

 1. In Identity settings: **Invite users**
 2. Enter your email
-3. Check inbox for invite
+3. Click **Send invite**
+4. **Check your email inbox** for the invitation from Netlify
+5. Click the invite link in the email
+6. **On the web page that opens**, you'll see a form to create your password
-4. Click link and create a password (NOT your Git password!)
+7. Create your password (NOT your Git password!)

 ✅ Done?
 You're ready to blog!